-(c) appoint one representative on the Technical Steering Committee if and only if such Platinum Member is otherwise un-represented on the Technical Steering Committee.
+(c) except as provided in Section 5.5(b), appoint and maintain one representative on the Technical Steering Committee.
 This right will be re-evaluated by the Board annually and may be eliminated by Super Majority Vote of the Board when the Board believes it is no longer necessary; and

 (d) in addition to the rights enumerated in this Section 2.3, to all other rights enumerated or referred to in Sections 2.4(c) – (f), 2.5(b) and 2.6(b) – (e) below, and such other rights as may be amended or created by the Board pursuant to its authority under Section 2.11 and Article XIV.

 Each Strategic End-User Member, while in good standing, shall be entitled to: